mucsci-students/2023sp-420-SNEK/README.md

                 -use the command line command (source spell/bin/activate) Windows
-                -use the command line command (spell/Scripts/activate) (Must use powershell) 3.2.
+                -use the command line command (spell/Scripts/activate) (Must use powershell)
-                    -when using windows, execution policy for scripts must be changed from default to allow scripts to run like the activate script for the virtual environment.
-This is done by using the command (Set-ExecutionPolicy -ExecutionPolicy RemoteSigned)

     4. You should see the virtual environment name (spell) next to the command line path in windows or username in linux/mac, from here you can start the program